If you're looking to hire a development firm to build you a mobile or web app, this Quick Reference Guide is a must-have.

 They can go over budget.
 They can be delayed for months.
 The end product might be frustrating to use, difficult to maintain, or just plain useless.
+Maybe the product is rife with security issues that were never identified.
 It’s an unfortunate truth of our industry – I’m sure we’ve all been there, or are at the very least concerned about heading down that path at some point in the future.

 But what if I told you there was a way to anticipate project failure?
 A way to talk about failure that doesn’t throw anyone under the bus?
 A way that gets everyone on the same team?

-I’m talking about a project pre-mortem.
+I’m talking about a digital project pre-mortem.
 Let me explain.

-Here’s how a web project goes for most agencies, shops & clients right now:
+Here’s how a web or mobile app project goes for most agencies, shops & clients right now:

 When we’re doing it this way, we’re running a post-mortem.
 The project is a patient.
 The patient is now dead.
 Oops.
 Why did it die?
 If we’re having this post-project conversation with our clients, too, they’re likely frustrated the project didn’t go as planned – not the best time to talk about failure.
 People don’t want to talk about failure when something has failed; fingers are pointed, people are blamed, and relationships are strained.